Fergarram/research-vault/README.md

 ## 🗂 Cognitive Research

-My work in this space is mainly experimentation and synthesis of conceptual cognitive primitives with the goal of creating a toolkit for developing personalized AGI agents or artificial beings.
-I argue that AGI doesn't need to be human-like in every way, but rather, just with the parts we need it to.
+My work in this space is mainly experimentation with conceptual cognitive primitives with the goal of creating a toolkit for developing personalized AGI agents or artificial beings.
+Contrary to the common view that AGI needs to be this know-it-all intelligence, I argue that AGI doesn't need to be human-like in every way, but rather, just with the parts we need it to.

 For example, an AGI that's used as the mind of a video game's NPC doesn't need to understand what a tiktok is or how it feels to drink coffee unless the game design requires that.
 The same would apply for any type of use case — a digital assistant that manages your computer OS doesn't need to understand why we have pets or the difference between a dog and a cat.